maitrungduc1410/primeng-shadowdom-directives/README.md

   - [x] Tree Select (`psdTreeSelect`)
   - [x] Input Mask (`psdInputMask`)
 </details>

-> Note that not all components need custom directive, since this library already contains some logics which reduce the effort of writing custom directive for those components.
-That means for components marked as *No directive required*, they just work.

 To request for new component, please submit issue or PR
 # Installation